 Traffic Ticket Benefits

 In addition to the above programs, Feifer & Greenberg LLP has launched Service No Summons.
-This program offers free legal representation to veterans who have received a traffic citation within New York State.
+This program offers discounted legal representation to veterans who have received a traffic citation within New York State.
 The goal is to keep traffic citations from snowballing into a major expense, one that no veteran deserves to deal with.